MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - **Pillars**: Each pillar is carved with detailed scenes from Eldoran history, showing their culture and achievements.
 - **Large Room**: The room is vast, with a high ceiling that echoes the players' footsteps.

-#### Points of Interest

-- **To the Right**: An open door leads to a set of stairs descending further into the ruins.
-- **To the Left**: A closed stone slab within a doorframe, covered in magical runes that glow faintly.

 **Runes on the Door**:

 - **Inscription**: "To proceed beyond this frame, a key you must obtain.
 Seek the pool where spirits dwell, and retrieve what lies inside the well."

-#### Investigation

-If the players inspect the door, they notice a circular indent in the stone slab, indicating a key is required to open it.

-#### Interactions and Clues

 - **Eldoran Carvings**: The carvings on the pillars depict various aspects of Eldoran life, including their reverence for nature, their architectural achievements, and their downfall.
 Players who inspect the carvings closely can make a History check (DC 15) to gain insights into the Eldorans' history and the possible cause of their civilization's collapse.

 - **Shapeshifter Tracks**: Mixed with the goblin tracks are odd, misshapen tracks that seem inconsistent.
 A successful Perception check (DC 14) suggests these could be the tracks of shapeshifters.
 Changelings.

 ---